Columns: No Margins, No Limits, No Kidding!

 Professional groomers are exposed to sprays, chemicals, hair and dander, all of which can pollute the airways.
 How certain plants (photos) can save your lungs.

-Vickie Haywood, Pet Care, Professional Groomer
+Vickie Haywood, Pet Care and Professional Groomer

 Of late I have been more interested in air quality since I suffer from COPD.
 Recently a fellow retired dog groomer was been stricken with breathing difficulties and is now on oxygen, a prisoner inside her home.